SSCIPaperSubmitter/ssciPDDLPlanner/README.md

 #### 2.3 API

 The software has an API which it uses to load the models and generate the PDDL files.
 The API is simple, and consists of a single multipart HTTP POST request.
 Therefore, the content type must be multipart/form-data.
 The service point is submitInput, prefixed by the URL of the hosting server, for example localhost:8080/submitInput.
 The names to be used are transitionsFile for the transition file model, statesFile for the states file model and TRFile for the transformation rules model.
+The reply is a JSON file with two entries, one for the problem file (key problemFile) and one for the domain file (key domainFile).

 #### 2.4 Editing the models